I've had a lot of experience trying to keep assorted pests away from my home. Here are some of the natural remedies I've used.

 - Cut cucumbers into small slices and place them on the likely entry point of ants in your kitchen.
 Ants have natural instinct to avoid the fragrance of cucumber.
 Bitter cucumber slices work better.

-- Soap water spray works good against ants.
+- Soap water spray works well against ants.
 It kills ants and stops their movement further.

 - Crushed mint leaves or mint tea bags are a good anti-ant agent.